 20 FORDS

 Delivered in October

 There are more than 3,500,000 Ford Cars now in service.
-More than half the cars in America today are FORD cars.
+More than half the cars in America todav are FORD cars.
 This would not be so, could not be so, if the FORD car had not proven, by all the tests that time and the greatest number of uses and abuses can impose, its superior worth.
 It has delivered to users what they demanded in a motor car.

 More and more the demand for ENCLOSED cars increses.
-They can be driven every day in the year with complete comfort, and they are completely equipped, and an invaild can hendle and care for them.
+They can be driven every day in the year with complete comfort, and they are completely equipped, and an invaiid can hendle and care for them.
 We have none in stock but would be pleased to take your order for early delivery.

-SEDAN COUPE

-\$985.00 \$850.00
+SEDAN \$985.00 COUPE \$850.00

 The Universal Garage

 FARM LOANS

-and the second of the second o

-Money in Hand When Papers Are Signed

-COE HOWARD At Security State Bank
+Money in Hand When Papers Are Signed COE HOWARD At Security State Bank